conda/conda/docs/source/help/travis.rst

 ============================
- Using Conda with Travis CI
+ Using conda with Travis CI
 ============================

 If you are already using Travis CI, using conda is a preferable alternative